douglas-george/timberhearth/storybook/story.md

 Mira stood waiting.

-“You kept balance,” she said.
-“Even in fear.
+“You kept balance,” she said. ”Even in fear.
 Even in doubt.
 That is rare.”

 She stepped forward, nose nearly brushing Jessica’s hand.

 “But my task is not yet done.
 The blight has grown strong, and I alone hold it back.
 If I leave, Timberhearth will suffer.
 You must return to me later, when the path is clearer.”

-Gabriel nodded slowly.
-“We understand.”
+Gabriel nodded slowly. ”We understand.”

 Mira’s eyes softened.
 “You are brave, in your own way.
 Foolish, too.
 But brave.”

 She turned, silver tail flicking once through the air.

-“Oh—and next time?” she added, glancing over her shoulder.
+”Oh—and next time?” she added, glancing over her shoulder.

 “Leave the deer behind.”